GuillainM/Prometheus-Station/README.md

 ## The vision

-When civilization's infrastructure collapses—whether by earthquake, war, censorship, or chaos—knowledge becomes the most precious resource.
+When civilization's infrastructure collapses—whether by earthquake, war, censorship, or chaos—knowledge becomes the foundation for survival and rebuilding.

-**Prometheus Station is a beacon in the darkness.**
+**Prometheus Station is a seed vault for human knowledge.**

-A solar-powered, self-sufficient knowledge repository that works when the internet doesn't.
+A solar-powered, self-sufficient knowledge hub that works when the internet doesn't.
 When cell towers are rubble.
 When libraries are ash.
 When asking Google isn't an option.

-This is the Library of Alexandria for the apocalypse.
-A lifeboat filled with humanity's accumulated wisdom, ready to deploy anywhere, serving anyone within reach.
+This is more than emergency medicine.
+It's the collective wisdom needed to rebuild: how to purify water, grow food, generate power, treat illness, educate children, and maintain the thin veneer we call civilization.

 **No internet.
 No monthly fees.
 No dependency on infrastructure that can fail.**

-Just knowledge, communication, and light in the darkness.
+Just the accumulated knowledge of humanity, ready to restart civilization from scratch if needed.

 ---